max-ieremenko/ServiceModel.Grpc/Docs/ServiceAndOperationName.md

 }
 ```

-in some cases it may lead to a naming conflicts, in this example there are 2 method with gRPC method name `/ICalculator/Sum`:
+in some cases it may lead to a naming conflicts, in the following example there are 2 method with gRPC method name `/ICalculator/Sum`:

 ```C#
 // service name: ICalculator